smarie/python-azureml-client/README.md

 # python-azureml-client

-A generic client stack for azureML web services, working with python 3.
+An ***unofficial*** generic client stack for azureML web services, working with python 3.

-Contrary to the 'complete' AzureML client library (https://github.com/Azure/Azure-MachineLearning-ClientLibrary-Python#services-usage), this simple library is only focused on calling the deployed web services using python 3.
+As opposed to the 'complete' AzureML client library (https://github.com/Azure/Azure-MachineLearning-ClientLibrary-Python#services-usage), this library is much simpler and is only focused on calling the deployed web services using python 3.
 It does not require your AzureML workspace id and API key, only the deployed services' URL and API key.

 You may use it for example
 * to show to your customers how to consume your AzureML cloud services.
-* to make simple 'edge' devices (with python support :) ) consume your AzureML cloud services.
+* to make simple 'edge' devices consume your AzureML cloud services (if they support python :) ).

 ## Main features